 mergers and business acquisitions

-Selecting and appointing the lead consultant
+Selecting and appointing a lead consultant

 by